alex-654/workbook/book_summary/completed_code/4 Statements.md

 - References to each object are kept close together;
 - The number of lines of code in which the objects are “live” is small
-- The number of lines of code in which the objects are “live” is small

 ## Using Conditionals